textlint-rule/textlint-rule-eslint/README.md

     <!-- textlint-enable -->

-Sometimes, we want to write broken JavaScript code into JS CodeBlock for Syntax Highlight.
+Sometimes, we want to write broken JavaScript code into a JS CodeBlock for syntax highlight:

     This is error example of parsing: